Skip to main content

 (j) Exemption for Low Income Earners.

-(1) Notwithstanding any other provision of this section, in the case of an individual whose adjusted gross income from wage or salary income does not exceed $61,000 during the taxable year —
+(1) Notwithstanding any other provision of this section.
+In the case of an individual whose adjusted gross income from wage or salary income does not exceed $61,000 during the taxable year.

-(A) no tax shall be imposed under this section, and
+(A) no tax shall be imposed under this section and

 (B) such individual shall not be required to file a return under section 6012 unless otherwise required to claim a refundable credit.